KushajveerSingh/personal-website/docs/books/the-art-of-doing-science-and-engineering-learning-to-learn.md

 -   Programming is closer to novel writing than engineering.
 Novelists are bound only by their imagination.
     -   If two novelists are given the task of writing, they will come up with different stories.
     -   If you ask two engineers to put someone on the moon, the solution would almost be the same, as they are both limited by the laws of physics.
+-   False beliefs will mean you will not participate significantly in the inevitable and extensive computerization of your organization and society generally.
+    -   For example, you assume Artificial Intelligence is useless.
+What if this belief turns out to be false.

 ## Things great scientists do